Karolisas/featureToggler/README.md

+1. Import as a gradle project
+2. Start project with the command: gradle bootRun
+3. Server starts on port :8081 (to change go to application.properties set "server.port")

-FeatureToggler allows to create, edit, enable features (simple object) for all or for single user.
-See FeatureController for available operations.
+FeatureToggler allows to create, enable/disable features (Feature object) globally for all or for a single user.
+See FeatureController, UserFeatureController for available operations and unit tests accordingly.

-bootRun to launch server.

-Use PostMan to manipulate and test API (FeatureToggler.postman_collection.json added).
-Also check unit and integration tests for use cases.
+Postman collection included (FeatureToggler.postman_collection.json) to operate FeatureToggler API and test http requests.